Medical diffusion on a budget: Textual Inversion for medical image generation: Abstract

 \section{Abstract}

-Diffusion-based models for text-to-image generation have gained immense popularity due to recent advancements in efficiency, accessibility, and quality.
-Although it is becoming increasingly feasible to perform inference with these systems using consumer-grade GPUs, training them from scratch still requires access to large datasets containing captioned data and significant computational resources.
-In the case of medical image generation, the availability of large, publicly accessible datasets that include text reports is limited due to legal and ethical concerns.
-While training a diffusion model on a private dataset may address this issue, it is not always feasible for institutions lacking the necessary computational resources.
-This work demonstrates that pre-trained Stable Diffusion models, originally trained on natural images, can be adapted to various medical imaging modalities by training text embeddings with textual inversion.
-In this study, we conducted experiments using small medical datasets comprising only 100 samples from three medical modalities.
-The embeddings were trained in a matter of hours, while still retaining diagnostic relevance in image generation.
-Our experiments were designed to achieve several objectives.
-Firstly, we aimed to fine-tune the training and inference processes of textual inversion, which revealed that larger embeddings and more examples are required for the medical domain.
-Secondly, we validated our approach by demonstrating a 2\% increase in the diagnostic accuracy (AUC) for detecting prostate cancer on MRI, which is a challenging multi-modal imaging modality, from 0.78 to 0.80.
-Thirdly, we performed simulations by interpolating between healthy and diseased states, combining multiple pathologies, and inpainting to show the flexibility of the trained embeddings and to demonstrate potential for fine control of disease appearance.
-Finally, the embeddings trained in this study are small (less than 1 MB), which facilitates easy sharing of medical data with reduced privacy concerns.
-The code and all embeddings trained in this work will be made available online for future research.
+Diffusion models for text-to-image generation, known for their efficiency, accessibility, and quality, have gained popularity.
+While inference with these systems on consumer-grade GPUs is increasingly feasible, training from scratch requires large captioned datasets and significant computational resources.
+In medical image generation, the limited availability of large, publicly accessible datasets with text reports poses challenges due to legal and ethical concerns.
+This work shows that adapting pre-trained Stable Diffusion models to medical imaging modalities is achievable by training text embeddings using Textual Inversion.
+In this study, we experimented with small medical datasets (100 samples each from three modalities) and trained within hours to generate diagnostically accurate images, as judged by an expert radiologist.
+Experiments with Textual Inversion training and inference parameters reveal the necessity of larger embeddings and more examples in the medical domain.
+Classification experiments show an increase in diagnostic accuracy (AUC) for detecting prostate cancer on MRI, from 0.78 to 0.80.
+Further experiments demonstrate embedding flexibility through disease interpolation, combining pathologies, and inpainting for precise disease appearance control.
+The trained embeddings are compact (less than 1 MB), enabling easy data sharing with reduced privacy concerns.